noi-techpark/webcomp-website-stats/README.md

 ## Create in SRC folder
 [Video guide: Hello World](https://vimeo.com/734000899)<br>
 In the SRC folder you should create all the js files necessary for your webcomponent.
-Our is a simple Hello World made using vanilla JS and HTMLElement, that you can find in this boilerplate.
+Our is a simple Hello World made using vanilla JS and HTMLElement, that you can find in this website-stats.

  <details>